civilwargeeky/CEA_Wrap/README.md

 ## Detonation Problem Constructor Additional Parameters:

+Usage: `DetonationProblem(**kwargs)`.
+This problem type has no additional parameters beyond those in `Problem`

-**WARNING**: As far as I am aware, CEA is incapable of performing detonation calculations with condensed phase (solid) reactants.
+**NOTICE**: As far as I am aware, CEA is incapable of performing detonation calculations with condensed phase (solid) reactants.
 It will only handle gaseous reactants.

 ### Returns